Formation of a single quasicrystal upon collision of multiple grains: Results and discussion

 Due to the unique symmetries of QCs, all dislocations in d-QCs contain phasonic components\cite{engel2010dynamics}.
+These phasonic components represent excitations in QC lattice; they contribute to an increase in the system's phason strain, which may be relaxed over diffusive timescales.
+In contrast, dislocations in periodic crystals are purely phononic.
 Previous work shows that motion of dislocations through d-QCs results in a wall of phasons along the slip plane\cite{mikulla_roth_trebin_1995}.
-This suggests that the dislocation reactions which enable sliding to occur (\textit{vide supra}) redistribute the phonon strain from lattice mismatches as phason strain through its dislocation annihilation mechanism.
-Due to the complexity and variety of dislocations in d-QCs, however, we reserve quantitative analysis of dislocation structures and kinetics for future work.
-Instead, we examine samples where grain coalescence occurs for residual phason strain as a potential signature of dislocation motion during grain coalescence (Fig. S9).
-Phason strain relaxation occurs over much longer time scales than our simulations\cite{SUCK2016}.
-This means that, although we expect d-QCs to gradually relax to a low or no phason strain state over time, phason strain introduced during grain coalescence should be observable.
-Thus, we expect to see residual phason strain at or near regions where the hard collision occurred over short timescales, while phason strain relaxation is expected to occur over experimental timescales.
-We find evidence for phason strain relaxation in our slow-cooling experiments, see high-energy X-ray diffraction patterns in Fig. S10.
-Meanwhile, Fig. S9 provides evidence that translational lattice mismatches are present in the phasonic space of d-QCs, despite the absence of a GB groove in physical space.
-From these results, we infer that grain sliding introduces phason strain near the GB while grains are rotating and a certain extent of phason strain is still tolerable for the single QC formation below $\Delta\theta_{crit}$.
-The above observation supports the argument that the presence of multiple tiling motifs, which arise due to additional phason degrees of freedom in QCs, introduces additional lattice configurations that allow for grain coalescence at incommensurate distances.
-Such configurational variations are impossible in periodic crystals due to restrictions imposed by a single, unique unit cell.
+This suggests that the dislocation reactions which enable sliding to occur (vide supra) redistribute the phonon strain from lattice mismatches as phason strain through a combination of dislocation annihilation mechanisms and phason flips.
+Due to the complexity and variety of dislocations in d-QCs, however, we reserve quantitative analysis of phasonic motion and dislocation kinetics for future work.
+Instead, we examine simulations where grain coalescence occurs for residual phason strain as a potential signature of dislocation motion during grain coalescence (Fig. \ref{phasonstrain}).